Brunswick Golden Isles Airport: History

 As TRAWING 8 was decommissioned and VT-86 transferred to Training Air Wing SIX at NAS Pensacola, Florida, the Glynn County community hastily took control of its destiny when a group of 19 community leaders formed the Glynco Steering Committee to attract new users to the facility.
 Their hard work paid off in 1975 when the Federal Law Enforcement Training Center (FLETC) selected the former Glynco site for a consolidated training academy for federal law enforcement personnel.
 FLETC constructed their facility on the former blimp facility, while the community retained the airfield proper and its runway, which was designated the official county municipal airport in 1975.
 Both developments proved to be invaluable to the future of Brunswick and the Golden Isles.
 Contributions to the local economy and population of Glynn County by the FLETC have exceeded even the Navy's considerable impact, and the 8001 ft jet runway has been an important community asset.

 The Glynn County Airport Commission was established in 1980 to manage and develop new opportunities for both the Brunswick and St. Simons Island airports.
 Since that time, the Airport Commission has continued to improve service and facilities through a series of important upgrades and repairs.
 To more accurately reflect the destination for travelers and pilots, the Glynco Jetport was renamed Brunswick Golden Isles Airport in 2003.
 The elegant new passenger terminal, completed in 2005, reflects the local tradition of hospitality and welcome for passengers of scheduled carrier service.

 The airport has been host to many air shows in the past.
 The most recent was Wings over the Golden Isles on 24-26 March 2017.

 Facilities and aircraft

 Brunswick Golden Isles Airport covers an area of 2,003 acre at an elevation of 26 feet (8 m) above mean sea level.
 It has one runway designated 7/25 with an 8001 by 150 ft asphalt and concrete surface.

-For the 12-month period ending July 31, 2007, the airport had 28,160 aircraft operations, an average of 77 per day: 74% general aviation, 11% air taxi, 9% scheduled commercial and 7% military.
-At that time there were 63 aircraft based at this airport: 87% single-engine, 11% multi-engine and 2% helicopter.
+For the 12-month period ending June 1, 2022, the airport had 20,914 aircraft operations, an average of 57 per day: 87% general aviation, 6% air taxi, 5% scheduled commercial and 2% military.
+At that time there were 28 aircraft based at this airport: 26 single-engine, and 2 multi-engine.

 Airline and destination

-Delta Connection service is currently operated by Endeavor Air with Bombardier CRJ-200 regional jet aircraft.
+Delta Connection service is currently operated by Endeavor Air with Bombardier CRJ-700/900 regional jet aircraft.